 After a 15-year hiatus of performing, she returned to the stage in the 1980s with her own creation: the Buchla synthesizer, an electronic instrument that lacked a keyboard providing her more creative freedom than commercial set-ups.
 Moving and fascinating the masses since she was a teenager, now 74-year-old Suzanne Ciani received numerous GRAMMY nominations and continues to release new electronic masterpieces to this day.
 Artistically, she set herself apart from the machismo of the electronic industry by exploring femininity and fragility with her music.

 Throughout Ciani's long career, countless male-presenting producers, artists, and DJs set foot on the electronic music scene, as club-based dance music and turntables began to emerge from the tradition of Jamaican sound set-ups for dancing in the 1970s.
 From the get-go, turntablism and DJ-ing were widely associated with masculine stereotypes.
-The immense stage presence and ability to control a wild crowd was mainly expected to be found in male artists.
-On top of that, electronic musicians and DJs were expected to attract female audiences and evoke fan-girling groupies, and sexy dancing go-go girls to elevate a nightclub's audience.
+The immense stage presence and ability to control a wild crowd were mainly expected to be found in male artists.
+On top of that, electronic musicians and DJs were expected to attract female audiences and evoke fangirling groupies, and sexy dancing go-go girls to elevate a nightclub's audience.

 Female trailblazers of the past 30 years

-From the 1980s on, electronic music diverged into a rich variety of sub-genres, each attracting a different crowd, setting and mindset.
+From the 1980s on, electronic music diverged into a rich variety of sub-genres, each attracting a different crowd, setting, and mindset.
 Despite the electronic scene being largely male-dominated for three decades, there are several noteworthy female trailblazers within the electronic scene.
 In the 70s, New Order's keyboardist and guitarist Gillian Gilbert was one of the most prolific women playing electronic music on stage with a band.
 The following decade saw the conception of a never-before-seen dynamic DJ duo: Psycho-Bitch and Teri Bristol from Chicago, Illinois.
 The two met at a gay bar in the mid-80s, where waitress Teri was recorded to replace the recently fired DJ.
 It was a pure chance they crossed paths - but together, they ended up setting the tone for an entire generation of dance club DJs.
 When seeing their record-spinning friend Frankie Knuckles working his musical magic, a spark was ignited.

 "I stood in the booth watching that man get pure pleasure from his heart and soul as the dancefloor had the exact same reaction.
 This was my AHA moment!
-That was the moment I realized what I wanted to do with all my records and the passion I had for music." - Psycho Bitch
+That was the moment I realized what I wanted to do with all my records and the passion I had for music." -

 Back when Psycho Bitch and Teri Bristol used to hit the Chicago DJ booths together, they were very much do-it-yourself women.
 They spent weeks planning their own events, and then entire nights playing music, leaving no room to think about producing original music.
 It seems as though women in electronic music were largely left to their own devices, often denied entry to the "boys club" of electronic music production.

 Although this sense of female exclusion when it comes to sharing experiences in the industry seems to prevail today, as electronic music producer Jessiquoi told us in an interview, the 80s and 90s also saw the emergence of more and more female producers.
 There was Heather Heart, a New Yorker DJ and producer of techno music, who co-founded the first all-techno record store, Groove Records in 1990.
-Dutch-born DJ Saskia Slegers, better known as the legendary Miss Djax paved the way for the tradition of successful EDM from the Netherlands as we know it today, long before Armin van Buuren, Tiësto and Martin Garrix ever arrived on the scene.
+Dutch-born DJ Saskia Slegers, better known as the legendary Miss Djax paved the way for the tradition of successful EDM from the Netherlands as we know it today, long before Armin van Buuren, Tiësto, and Martin Garrix ever arrived on the scene.
 In 1994, DJs Kemistry and Storm received critical acclaim for their contribution to the genre of Drum'n'Base, and they were two of the first female label bosses to release a dance album with international distribution.